matitalatina/randommet-telegram/README.md

 - Colors: "_Choose a color_"

 Remember to call Randommet if you want to use it in a group.
-You can do that writing `@[bot.username]` at the beginning of the message.
+You can do that writing `/rm@[bot.username]` at the beginning of the message.
 Change `bot.username` with the name of your modded bot.

 ## Requirements